Ryank90/runware-go-sdk/README.md

 # Runware Go SDK

 A Go SDK for the [Runware AI](https://runware.ai) platform.
-Generate, transform, and enhance images and videos using state-of-the-art AI models through a simple interface.
+Generate, transform, and enhance images, videos, and audio using state-of-the-art AI models through a simple interface.

 ## Installation